julian156asdfasdf/Project_Autocite/README.md

 - The first note is, that currently in the repository the file is called Randomized_Kaggle_Dataset_Subset_physics.json, which is a subset of 240.000 thousand rows in the original Kaggle Dataset.
 - If there is no such json file, then go to the following link https://www.kaggle.com/datasets/Cornell-University/arxiv and download a file called Kaggle_Dataset.json from there.
 After that is done, then run the python script called RandomizeKaggleDB.py.
 In that file, it can be specified which categories of articles should be included.

-After that, run the file called main.py in the folder called Dataset_Processing_Pipeline.
+After that, run the file called main.py from the outer directory.
 In this file, it is important to specify some parameters first.
 - start_idx: This is the starting index in the Randomized_Kaggle_Dataset json file that is downloaded first.
 - end_idx: The program will then download the articles of all rows from start_idx to end_idx.
 So make sure this number is larger than start_idx and smaller or equal to the total number of articles/rows in the Randomized_Kaggle_Dataset json file.
 - window_size: A sliding window is implemented to avoid having downloaded too many articles' LaTeX projects at a time. window_size specifies how many should be downloaded and processed at a time.